In the last post I wrote about the journey a first time camper takes and how it correlates with the structure of the Hero’s Journey.

-I hope that you, as a camp professional, believe in what camp has to offer, which is fun, challenges, friends, independence, community, responsibility, outdoor education, encouragement, role modeling, leadership opportunities, a safe place to face fears, magic, new experiences, and much, much more.
-If you don’t believe in the power of camp you won’t be able to make it the kind of place that can change lives.
+I hope that you, as a camp professional, believe in what camp has to offer, which is fun, challenges, friendships, independence, community, responsibility, outdoor education, encouragement, role modeling, leadership opportunities, a safe place to face fears, magic, new experiences, and much, much more.
+If you don’t believe in the power of camp, you won’t be able to make it the kind of place that can change lives.

 Stage 2 – The Call to Adventure